dtr-org/unit-e/CONTRIBUTING.md

 paragraph(s), unless the title alone is self-explanatory (like "Corrected typo in init.cpp") in which case a single title line is sufficient.
 Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
-Further explanation [here](http://chris.beams.io/posts/git-commit/).
+See further explanation in Chris Beams' excellent post ["How to write a commit message"](http://chris.beams.io/posts/git-commit/).

 If a particular commit references another issue, please add the reference.
 For
 example: `refs #1234` or `fixes #4321`.
 Using the `fixes` or `closes` keywords